 Charles Green seeks further legal advice about taking Rangers out of Scotland

-Rangers chief executive Charles Green has admitted he is still considering the possibility of taking the club out of Scottish football.
+Charles Green has admitted he is still considering the possibility of taking Rangers out of Scottish football.

 Green helped to relaunch Rangers in the Irn-Bru Third Division last summer after the club was consigned to liquidation, but he has become disillusioned with the Scottish Football Association's plans to reform the three leagues.

 Under SFA proposals, Rangers could stay in the bottom tier of Scottish football, despite closing on the title, and Green has sought more legal advice about securing entry to English football.

 "With what has happened to us in Scotland, I've had enough indications that Scottish football don't like or don't want Rangers, so I look at other options," he said.

 "There's been lots of press and lots of discussions.
 I have taken legal counsel, because let's really be clear - it is a breach of European competition law to deny Scottish clubs, not just Rangers, any clubs, the right to play in England.
 That is against European law.